Baking Ingredients

 Signs of Spoilage

-• Mold growth (due to moisture exposure)
+• Mold growth (if exposed to moisture)

 • Discoloration

-• Presence of pests (e.g., weevils, pantry moths)
+• Presence of pests (e.g., weevils, beetles)

 Room Temperature Safety